Ever notice how people respond to challenges in two completely different ways?

-High agency isn't just a nice-to-have trait—it's the superpower that separates top performers from the merely competent.
+High agency isn't just a nice trait.
+It's the superpower that separates top performers from everyone else.

-Let's explore what high agency really is, why it matters more than ever in today's chaotic world, and how you can systematically build your High-Agency Life OS to outperform, outlast, and outcreate everyone playing by the default rules.
+Let's explore what high agency really is, why it matters in today's chaotic world, and how you can systematically build your High-Agency Life OS.

 High-agency individuals:

 Paul Graham described great founders as "relentlessly resourceful."
-Eric Weinstein considers it among the rarest and most valuable traits one can develop.
-And Shreyas Doshi calls high agency a non-negotiable trait for leaders.
+Eric Weinstein considers it among the rarest and most valuable traits you can develop.
+Shreyas Doshi calls it non-negotiable for leaders.

 Let’s talk about High Agency: an attitude I’ve seen in every successful product manager & leader I’ve known.